jaynagpaul/ethereum-games/README.md

 # Ethereum Games
 A collection of games that can be played on the Ethereum blockchain.
 You can discuss this project on [Ledger](https://joinledger.com), a cryptocurrency discord with a focus on tech over price.
 To contribute a game please fork this repository and submit a pull request.
+Descriptions are taken directly from project pages.
 Thanks! Ξ

 Table Of Contents
 - [Crypto Kitties](#crypto-kitties)